TAKING CARE OF YOU

 IS OUR PASSION

-Our nurses provide home care in the municipality of 1000 Brussels and the areas up to 2 kilometres around this zone as well as in the Nieuwland Child House.
+By offering "slow care" and taking a preventive approach, we hope to inspire the healthcare of tomorrow.
+Our midwives offer prenatal care at the homes of pregnant women and at the Nieuwland and North Child Houses.
+Postnatally, families are mainly followed up at their homes.
+Our nurses provide home care in the municipality of 1000 Brussels and the areas up to 2 kilometres around this zone, as well as at the Nieuwland Child House.

 "SLOW CARE